 Twice each year, the Arizona Supreme Court honors those who have made extraordinary contributions to the administration of justice.

-The Strategic Agenda Awards are presented at the October Court Leadership Conference with each award presented to an individual or group that has advanced one of the five goals within the strategic agenda, Advancing Justice Together: Courts & Communities.
+The second group, the Strategic Agenda Awards are presented at the October Court Leadership Conference with each award presented to an individual or group that has advanced one of the five goals within the strategic agenda, Advancing Justice Together: Courts & Communities.

 2014 Strategic Agenda Awards (October)